odee0405/Ankara-India-Startup-Funding/README.md

 - Does the number of founders affect the funding received?
 - At what stage do startups receive the most funding?
 - Does the location affect the funding received?

+## Hypothesis

+NULL : Technological industries do not have a higher success rate of being funded

+ALTERNATE : Technological industries have a higher success rate of being funded